devops-success-true/5.Private-AKS-cluster-Terraform/README.md

 - An Azure Firewall used to control the egress traffic from the private AKS cluster.
 For more information on how to lock down your private AKS cluster and filter outbound traffic, see:
   - [Control egress traffic for cluster nodes in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/limit-egress-traffic)
   - [Use Azure Firewall to protect Azure Kubernetes Service (AKS) Deployments](https://docs.microsoft.com/en-us/azure/firewall/protect-azure-kubernetes-service)
-- An AKS cluster with a private endpoint to the API server hosted by an AKS-managed Azure subscription.
+- An AKS cluster with a private endpoint to the API server.
 The cluster can communicate with the API server exposed via a Private Link Service using a private endpoint.
-- An Azure Bastion resource that provides secure and seamless SSH connectivity to the Vm virtual machine directly in the Azure portal over SSL
+- An Azure Bastion resource that provides secure and seamless SSH connectivity to the VM virtual machine directly in the Azure portal over SSL.
 - An Azure Container Registry (ACR) to build, store, and manage container images and artifacts in a private registry for all types of container deployments.
 - When the ACR SKU is equal to Premium, a Private Endpoint is created to allow the private AKS cluster to access ACR via a private IP address.
 For more information, see [Connect privately to an Azure container registry using Azure Private Link](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-private-link).
-- A jumpbox virtual machine used to manage the Azure Kubernetes Service cluster
+- A jumpbox virtual machine used to manage the Azure Kubernetes Cluster.
 - A Private DNS Zone for the name resolution of each private endpoint.
-- A Virtual Network Link between each Private DNS Zone and both the hub and spoke virtual networks
+- A Virtual Network Link between each Private DNS Zone and both the hub and spoke virtual networks.
 - A Log Analytics workspace to collect the diagnostics logs and metrics of both the AKS cluster and Vm virtual machine.
+- Monitoring Add-ons (Helm) – Prometheus and Grafana are deployed via Helm for metrics collection, alerting, and visualization.
+- Security Add-ons (Helm) – cert-manager and certificate issuers are deployed to automate TLS certificate provisioning and renewal for Kubernetes workloads.
+- Continuous Delivery (Helm) – Argo CD is deployed for GitOps-based application delivery, continuously reconciling the cluster state with this repository.
+- Ingress (Helm) – NGINX Ingress Controller is deployed via Helm to securely expose cluster applications with path-based routing and SSL termination.
+- kubectl-applied Resources – certain add-on components and CRDs are deployed using kubectl apply when Helm is not suitable (e.g., custom manifests, RBAC).
+- Application Workloads (Helm) – workloads are packaged as Helm charts and templates for deployments, services, ConfigMaps, Secrets, and ingress rules.
+Values are managed via values.yaml for environment-specific configuration.

 ## Limitations ##

 A private AKS cluster has the following limitations:

-- IP authorized ranges can't be applied to the private api server endpoint, they only apply to the public API server
+- No IP allowlisting → API server IP ranges apply only to public endpoints, not private ones.
-- [Azure Private Link service limitations](https://docs.microsoft.com/en-us/azure/private-link/private-link-service-overview#limitations) apply to private AKS clusters.
-- For customers that need to enable Azure Container Registry to work with private AKS cluster, the Container Registry virtual network must be peered with the agent cluster virtual network.
+- Azure Private Link constraints → Standard Private Link limitations apply.
+- ACR integration → If you use ACR with private endpoints, the registry VNet must be accessible (via peering or same VNet).
-- No support for converting existing AKS clusters into private clusters
+- No conversion → You cannot convert an existing public AKS cluster into a private cluster.
-- Deleting or modifying the private endpoint in the customer subnet will cause the cluster to stop functioning.
+- Private endpoint dependency → Deleting or modifying the AKS private endpoint breaks API connectivity.

 ## Requirements